atlassian/escalator/docs/metrics.md

 It is highly recommended to collect the metrics exposed by Escalator, as it can provide helpful insight into how it is operating as well as when you need to debug it's operation.

 You can change which address:port combination the `/metrics` endpoint serves at using the `--address` flag.
+By default it serves the metrics at `0.0.0.0:8080/metrics`.

 Below is an example of a [Grafana](https://grafana.com/) dashboard that provides insight into the overall utilisation of the node group, as well as the total tainted/untainted nodes.